gaeaehrlich/Crowdsourcing/README.md

 ####`antd`

 ##Run the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You will need to run both backend and frontend server.

-In the project directory, you can run in terminal of path /Crowdsourcing/frontend/src  :
+To run the frontend, in the project directory, you can run in terminal of path /Crowdsourcing/frontend/src  :

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To run the server you should run in terminal of path /Crowdsourcing/backend/src   :
+To run the backend server you should run in terminal of path /Crowdsourcing/backend/src   :

 ### `python3 manage.py runserver`